null

 Muro 128 for Corneal Edema: Questions & Answers

-What are some benefits of using sodium chloride ophthalmic ointment to treat corneal edema?
+What are the benefits of using sodium chloride ophthalmic ointment to treat corneal edema?

 Sodium chloride ophthalmic ointment, like the brand name Muro 128 for corneal edema, can be super helpful in reducing that corneal swelling and irritation.
 Some major perks are that it starts working quickly, it's easy to apply yourself directly to your eye, and you can grab it over the counter without a prescription.
 Just be sure to check with your doc if you have any other medical issues before using it.